s177312/mmm/README.md

 ## Usage

-1. Clone or download the repository to the machine
+1. Clone the repo to your machine.
-2. Run script mmm.sh
+2. Run script mmm.sh.
 3. You are done!